mzoesch/zoeschinger/README.md

 # zoeschinger.com 🎉

-Just a simple website with NextJS and FastAPI where you can view some projects that I made 😄.
+Just a website with NextJS and FastAPI where you can view some projects that I made 😄.

 <br />